 "Your seeds shall live in my body,and the buds of your tomorrow shall blossom in my heart,

-How was Thanksgiving?
+And your fragrance shall be my breath, and together we shall rejoice through all the seasons" Kahllil GibranHow was Thanksgiving?
 This is the beginning of the Holiday challenge.
 We so often feel guilty if we overdo but don't.
 Life is so much about the lessons we are willing to learn.
 What was the experience around the feast.
 Did your eyes get the satisfaction they needed?
 I made food preparing a high priority.
 I wanted everyone to see all of the beautiful colors of the harvest feast.
 And to whiff the aromas coming from the kitchen to set their pallets.
 We lit an old fashioned kerosene lantern on the table and built a fire in the fireplace.
 The mix of the roasting bird, (we have family members that are not vegetarian) with spiced yams, sage stuffing, all accented with the raw cranberry relish made for a heavenly, tantalizing nose experience.
 The hunger for loved ones was definitely satisfied by having all the people around me that I love deeply.
 Seeing their faces glow at the table, and as we sat by the fire watching a movie with laughter thrown in to balance the whole occasion.
 Have you ever had one of those exasperating days where it seems nothing is going the way you planned?
 Have you ever had the experience of walking into a room and the aroma of something fantastically delicious smelling triggers every cell in your body to seek comfort in that food?
 We see that happen pretty regularly in our teahouse.
 Good food smells wafting out from the kitchen into the entryway seem to set people up for the comforting experience for the wholesome meals they are about to receive.
 I have had it happen to me.
 Sometimes it is for the right food but sometimes people get hung up.
 Their nose is triggering a response to the emotion which then sends them spiraling into poor food choices for comfort(the drive through at Kentucky Fried Chicken).
 More evidence that the disharmony with food begins with lack of awareness within the body, heart and mind.

 What we call taste or flavor of a food is almost entirely smell.
 Our tongue is only able to taste five flavors.
 These are sweet, salty, bitter,and amino-acid/protein.
 If you have ever lost your sense of smell for any reason such as colds or sinus issues, it can be quite distressing.
 When we can't smell food properly, food seems to be rather tasteless and bland.
 So if you experience lack of taste it most likely has something to do with sinuses.